 Our independent registered public accounting firm will not be required to attest formally to the effectiveness of our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 (Sarbanes-Oxley Act) until we are no longer an "emerging growth company" as defined in the Jumpstart our Business Startups Act of 2012 (JOBS Act).
 We will be an emerging growth company until December 31, 2020, although circumstances could cause us to lose that status earlier, including if the market value of our common stock held by non-affiliates exceeds \$700 million as of any June 30th before that time, in which case we would no longer be an emerging growth company as of the following December 31st.
-Accordingly, you will not likely be able to depend on any attestation concerning our internal control over financial reporting from our independent registered public accountants in the near term.
+Accordingly, you will not likely be able to depend on any attestation concerning our internal control over financial reporting from our independent registered public accountants until we file our annual report on Form 10-K for the year ending December 31, 2020.

-If we fail to establish and maintain proper and effective internal control over financial reporting in the future, our ability to produce accurate and timely financial statements could be impaired, which could harm our operating results, investors' views of us and, as a result, the value of our common stock.
+If we fall to establish and maintain proper and effective internal control over financial reporting in the future, our ability to produce accurate and timely financial statements could be impaired, which could harm our operating results, investors' views of us and, as a result, the value of our common stock.

 While we remain an emerging growth company, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 To achieve compliance with Section 404 within the prescribed period, we will be engaged in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
 In this regard, we will need to continue to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
 Despite our efforts, there is a risk that we will not be able to conclude, within the prescribed timeframe or at all, that our internal control over financial reporting is effective as required by Section 404.
-If we identify one or more material weaknesses, it could result in an adverse reaction in the financial markets due to a loss of on The Nasdaq Capital Market (Nasdaq).
+If we identify one or more material weaknesses, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our consolidated financial statements.
+In addition, if we are not able to continue to meet these requirements, we may not be able to remain listed on The Nasdaq Capital Market (Nasdaq).